Autonomous diver: CMAS *

-NAUI Scuba Diver
+NAUI Open Water Scuba Diver

-The NAUI Scuba Diver course (SD) is a basic diving certification training which meets the requirements of the Autonomous Diver standard.
+The NAUI Open Water Scuba Diver course (OWSD) is a basic diving certification training which meets the requirements of the Autonomous Diver standard.
 The training includes 2 breath-hold and 4 scuba dives.
 NAUI recommends that SD divers dive to a maximum depth not exceeding 18 meters.
 After successful completion, the training can be continued with specialty certification or the Advanced Scuba Diver course.
-The NAUI SD course can be started without previous knowledge of diving.
+The NAUI OWSD course can be started without previous knowledge of diving.
 Normal physical health and fitness are required.
 Persons who wish to attend an SD course must be at least 15 years old.
 NAUI Junior Scuba Diver training can be attended at the age of 12 years.
 These children's diving courses differ only in a child-oriented mediation of the same contents.

 PADI Open Water Diver

-The PADI Open Water Diver Course (OWD) is an entry level diver training programme to the ISO standards for Autonomous Diver.
+The PADI Open Water Diver Course (OWD) is an entry-level diver training programme to the ISO standards for Autonomous Diver.
 PADI allows OWD divers to dive to a depth of 18 meters.
 After successful completion, training can be continued with specialties or the Advanced Open Water Diver course.

 The course consists of five theory lessons, five swimming pool dives and at least four dives in open water on scuba.
 They also recommend an optional snorkeling dive and / or "adventure dive".
 PADI follows the concept of diving on the same day as attending the presentation.
 Therefore, after a theory lesson, the dives are usually held on the same day.
 The pool dives - which can also be done at calm, current-free, shallow places in open water, provide for learning the basic and emergency techniques.
 These include entering the water, breathing under water from the scuba regulator, using the fins, basic buoyancy control, clearing the mask, recovery of the demand valve and emergency ascent.
 In the open water dives, the same exercises are repeated in deeper water.
 There are also techniques for managing cramping, open water descent and ascent, buddy breathing and diver navigation.

 OWD is an entry-level course.
 Normal physical health and fitness are required.
 Persons who wish to attend a PADI OWD course must be at least 15 years old, but a PADI Junior OWD course (JOWD) can be attended at the age of 10 years.
 These children's dive courses differ only in a child-oriented mediation of the same contents.